 At what speed does the brain work?
 In total … not much.
 We can determine it based on BCI type interfaces (Brain-Computer Interface), which not so long ago appeared as a result of the development of medical devices for electroencephalography (EEG), such as armbands produced by Emotiv, thanks to which we can control the computer using brain waves.
 Of course, they do not integrate directly with the cerebral cortex but measure activity by analyzing electrical signals.
 Based on this, we can say that the brain works at variable speed (analogous to the Turbo mode in the processor), and it is between 0.5Hz for the so-called delta state (complete rest) and about 100Hz for the gamma state (stress, full tension).

 Thus, we can estimate the maximum computational power of the brain as 8.6 billion operations (8.6*10^15) or 8.6 Petaflops!
 Despite the relatively slow performance of the brain, this is a colossal number thanks to the parallelization of operations.
 From Wikipedia (https://en.wikipedia.org/wiki/Supercomputer), we learn that supercomputers did not break this limit until the first decade of the 21st century.
 The situation will change with the advent of quantum computers, which inherently work in parallel, just like the human brain.
-However, as of today, quantum computing technology is still in its infancy.
+However, as of today, quantum computing technology for cyber threat hunting is still in its infancy.

 In conclusion, at the moment, AI has not yet overtaken the human brain, but it probably will someday.
 However, we are only talking about learning speed here, leaving aside the whole issue of creativity, “coming up with” ideas, emotions, etc.